Spencer Steer Player Props: Reds vs. Cubs

 Spencer Steer At The Plate

-- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 54th and he is 62nd in slugging.
+- Among qualifying hitters in MLB action, he ranks 38th in batting average, 46th in on-base percentage, and 45th in slugging.

-- Steer is batting .455 with one homer during his last games and is riding an eight-game hitting streak.
+- Steer is batting .458 with one homer during his last outings and is riding a nine-game hitting streak.

+- In 66.7% of his 48 games this season, Steer has picked up at least one hit.
+He's also had 15 multi-hit games.

-- He has hit a home run in six games this year (12.8%), leaving the park in 3% of his chances at the plate.
+- He has gone deep in six games this year (12.5%), leaving the park in 2.9% of his plate appearances.

+- Steer has picked up an RBI in 37.5% of his games this season, with two or more RBI in 10.4% of his games.

+- He has scored in 47.9% of his games this year, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.